CMU-313/CMU-313.github.io/docs/projects/P2/3_secondsprint.md

 3. What did you learn about working in a team?
     - What did you learn about yourself?
     - What did you learn about working with others?
 4. What are you planning to do differently or improve upon in your future projects?
 What would you like to keep doing?
+Provide at least one concrete action that you plan on acting upon in the next project.

 Similar to the team reflection task, we will grade the quality and depth of your reflection.